markdicksonjr/work/README.md

     // do some task to get something to put on the queue data, isEndOfStream, err := BogusDataSource(...)

-    // ensure the queue doesn't drop the item dispatcher.BlockWhileQueueFull()

-    // put the thing on the queue
-    dispatcher.EnqueueJob(work.Job{Name: "address processing", Context: &data}) }
+    // put the thing on the queue, wait if the queue is full dispatcher.EnqueueJobAllowWait(work.Job{Name: "address processing", Context: &data}) }

 // let all jobs finish before proceeding